 Even if you never worked or didn’t work long enough, there are still some circumstances that could qualify you for premium-free Medicare coverage.
 These circumstances include your spouse’s work status and if you have a disability or a certain condition.

-But remember that you are not added to their plan because Medicare is individual insurance.
-You will be eligible not to pay premiums on your own plan.
+But remember that you are not added to their plan due to Medicare acting as individual insurance.
+You will be able to disregard premiums on your own plan.

-If your spouse worked and paid Medicare taxes but not for a full 40 quarters, then you will not be eligible for premium-free Medicare through them.
+If your spouse worked and paid Medicare taxes but less than the full 40 quarters, you will not be eligible for premium-free Medicare through them.

 Regardless of your work history, you can be eligible for premium-free Medicare if you have received Social Security or Railroad Retirement Board disability insurance for at least two years.

 You’ll also be eligible if you have Lou Gehrig’s disease, also known as ALS, or end-stage renal disease.
 You can get Medicare before you turn 65 under any of these circumstances.